nnq-huy/mokki-rent/README.md

 ## Introduction

-A simple fullstack site for summer cottage listing and renting built with Next.JS with server components, React, Tailwind CSS,custom shadcn/ui components, Image upload on Cloudinary,  Prisma with PostgreSQL hosted on Neon.tech/Supabase
+A simple fullstack site for summer cottage listing and renting built with Next.JS with server components,api routes,  React, Tailwind CSS,custom shadcn/ui components, Image upload on Cloudinary,  Prisma with PostgreSQL hosted on Supabase

 Main features:

 - full stack Next.js with Server Side rendering and App Router
 - authentication with next-auth
 - user can login/signup using an email/password or a Google & Github account.
+- routes are protected, login prompt in authenticated pages
 - host can create listing with location, category, a picture and amenities info
 - host can delete cottage listing
 - user can add cottage to favorites list